The Explorers Club: Lectures and publications

-In 2022, The Explorers Club and Discovery Channel made a partnership to produce a series called Tales from The Explorers Club, which is hosted by Explorers Club member Josh Gates.
-The series covered stories about other famous Explorers Club members such as Ernest Shackleton, Sir Edmund Hillary, Gertrude Bell, Jim Lovell, and Jeff Bezos.
+In 2022, the Explorers Club and Discovery Channel formed a partnership to produce a series called Tales from the Explorers Club, which is hosted by Explorers Club member Josh Gates.
+The series covered stories about other famous Explorers Club members such as Ernest Shackleton, Sir Edmund Hillary, Gertrude Bell, Jim Lovell and Jeff Bezos.

 The Explorers Club flag

-To obtain permission to carry the flag, a club member must show that an expedition holds the promise of scientific results.
-Once approved, the flag must be exhibited at every suitable opportunity on the expedition, and must be returned to the club along with a written record of the expedition — the Flag Report.
-The club's research collections is the repository for these unique reports, including the original "Flag Book" — a bound journal of hand-written reports, vintage prints, clippings and assorted records submitted by the explorers who first carried The Explorers Club flag on expeditions.
+The Explorers Club flag has been carried on hundreds of expeditions by club members since 1918.
+To obtain permission to carry the flag, a club member must show that the expedition holds the promise of scientific results.
+The flag must be exhibited at every suitable opportunity on the expedition, and must be returned to the club along with a written record of the expedition, called the Flag Report.
+The club's Research Collections is the repository for these unique reports, including the original "Flag Book" — a bound journal of hand-written reports, vintage prints, clippings and assorted records submitted by the explorers who first carried the Explorers Club flag on expeditions.

-Today there are 202 numbered flags.
-These include flags carried on such expeditions as:
+There are currently 242 numbered flags.
+Many of the older flags have been retired.
+The Explorers Club flag has been carried on such expeditions as: